biphasic/website/content/posts/train-snns-fast/index.md

 commentable: true

 date: 2022-11-27
-lastmod: 2022-11-27
+lastmod: 2022-12-03
 draft: false

 tags: ["SNN"]
-summary: "How to use caching and EXODUS to speed up training by a factor of 10."
+summary: "How to use caching and EXODUS to speed up training by a factor of more than 10."
 ---

 When training a spiking neural network (SNN), one might think about how the learning rate or model size affect training time.
 But when it comes to training *faster*, optimizing data movement is crucial.
 3 out of the first 4 points in [this list](https://www.reddit.com/r/MachineLearning/comments/kvs1ex/d_here_are_17_ways_of_making_pytorch_training/) weighted after potential speed-up have to do with how data is shaped and moved around between actual computations.
 It makes a huge difference, because training faster means getting results faster!